 - Apart from wild jumbos, the 3,500 captive elephants – many at temples and zoos – must also be protected, says the report.
 In some areas, the problem of poaching has become so serious that there’s only one male for 100 females.

-The elephant who dies at railway crossings or in road accidents highlights how humans have encroached on the land meant for the wild.
-From farmers burning elephant calves and putting electric wires on their farmlands, a solution needs to be found to avert thse man/wild greed/nature clashes.
+The elephant that dies at railway crossings or in road accidents highlights how humans have encroached on the land meant for the wild.
+From farmers burning elephant calves and putting electric wires on their farmlands, a solution needs to be found to avert these man/wild greed/nature clashes.